vippsas/vipps-developers/newsletters/2022-09-newsletter.md

 # Reminders

-## Please check your eCom API calls for errors
+## Please check your API calls for errors

 We are working on eliminating incorrect API use.
 Although we always respond to incorrect API calls with a sensible HTTP status (usually `HTTP 400 Bad Request`)